no-go/OffRouteMap/README.md

 ## Future tasks

 - dark/night mode removed as feature 2025-10-17
-- [x] minimal localisation
+- [x] minimal localization
 - [x] some unit tests
-- [ ] make model/interface for `GMapControl` and mock it in unit tests!!!!
+- [x] make model/interface for `GMapControl` and mock it in unit tests!!!!
+- [x] switch to xUnit
-- [ ] switch to xUnit and do lot of code coverage
+- [ ] do lot of code coverage
-- [ ] in code documentation and something similar to doxygen
+- [ ] in code documentation and something similar to doxygen/breath
 - [ ] re-add nullable !
 - [x] ci/cd
-- Any idea to port it to linux?
-Maybe with glide or something strange like fltk?
-A hard break between code and gui?

 ## Known bugs

 - caching tiles sometimes stored in a mixed way during the change of MapProvider
-- inital ofline cache not working
+- inital offline cache not working
 - ... see issue tracker !